thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 Since the employer service is normally an external service, we will only implement something that mocks it.

-### `Profile Service`
+### Profile Service

 The Profile Service is responsible for managing the profiles of the users.

-This service will be written in Kotlin as a matter of uniformity with the other services.
-Profiles will be stored in a Postgres database and also uses r2dbc as it's database driver.
+Profiles will be stored in a Postgres database and also uses R2DBC as its database driver.

-### `NATS`
+### NATS

 NATS is a "Message-oriented Middleware": it allows services to communicate with each other easily.